bottlenoselabs/sokol-cs/README.md

 ## "Safe" API

 The .NET API is just wrappers over the C API for convenience and ease of use.
 The `unsafe` keyword is not required.
-All the "safe" classes/structs have the prefix `Sg`.
-E.g. `SgBuffer`, `SgShader`, etc. The safe API uses .NET Core v3 and makes use of `System.Numerics` for `Vector2`, `Vector3`, `Matrix4x4`, etc and of `System.Memory` for `Span<T>`, `Memory<T>`, etc. By using these, the code required for the safe API remains small, highly performant, and easy to use without re-inventing the wheel.
+All the "safe" classes/structs have some prefix such as `Sg` for "Sokol Graphics".
+E.g. `SgBuffer`, `SgShader`, etc. The safe API targets .NET Standard 2.1 and makes use of `System.Numerics` for `Vector2`, `Vector3`, `Matrix4x4`, etc and of `System.Memory` for `Span<T>`, `Memory<T>`, etc. By using these, the code required for the safe API remains small, highly performant, and easy to use without re-inventing the wheel.

 To learn how to use the .NET API, check out the [.NET Core v3 samples](https://github.com/lithiumtoast/sokol-csharp/tree/master/src/Samples), which are in sync with the official [C samples](https://github.com/floooh/sokol-samples).